AVEVA/sample-pi_core-deployment_aws-powershell/README.md

 * .\templates - Contains a number of different CloudFormation templates that define the AWS stack, which in turn determine the end deployment.
 * MasterStackReadme.md - This deployment guide.
 * README.md - The introductory readme file for the repository.
-* TestParametersReadme.md - The readme file on how to run a test on the parameters of your S3 buckets using the `TestParameters.ps1` script.
-The script is meant as a tool to aid the PI System Engineers who are deploying the Master Stack template on AWS.
-Running this script validates the contents of the S3 buckets the user must create before using the AWS Deployment Sample successfully.
+* TestParametersReadme.md - Reserved for future use.
+Do not attempt to use the TestParameters.ps1 script that is described in the readme.

 These files and folders must be stored in an S3 bucket in your AWS account for the deployment to succeed.
 To do this:

 1. Click **Storage** > **S3** on the [Amazon S3 console](https://s3.console.aws.amazon.com/s3/) to access the list of S3 buckets for your AWS account.
-2. Click **Create bucket** to create an S3 bucket and name it with a *BucketName*, such as `s3bucket-osideploymentsamples-username`.
+2. Click **Create bucket** to create an S3 bucket and name it with a \<BucketName\>, such as `s3bucket-osideploymentsamples-username`.
 For instructions, see the [Amazon S3 documentation](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html).
-Record the *BucketName*.
+Record the \<BucketName\>.
 You will need it when filling out the AWS template.
-Take care as *BucketName* is case-sensitive!
+Take care as \<BucketName\> is case-sensitive!
-2. Click **Create folder** to create a folder in this bucket and name it with a *FolderName* such as `DeploymentSample` into which you will upload the files.
-Record the *FolderName*.
+3. Click **Create folder** to create a folder in this bucket and name it with a \<FolderName\>. _(In parameters, default is `DeploymentSample`, case sensitive)_ into which you will upload the files.
+Record the \<FolderName\>.
 You will need it when filling out the AWS template.
-3. Separately, navigate to the OSIsoft GitHub repository for AWS [here](https://github.com/osisoft/sample-pi_core-pi_core_deployment-amazon_web_services).
-4. Click **Clone or download** and then **Download as Zip** to download the contents of this GitHub repository, and select the target location on your local machine.
-5. Extract the contents of this zip file onto your local machine.
-Take note of the **sample-pi_core-pi_core_deployment-amazon_web_services-master** folder location as you will need to upload a local copy of the `DSMasterStack.template` in the `template` folder in a later step.
-5. Upload the extracted contents in the **sample-pi_core-pi_core_deployment-amazon_web_services-master** folder into the newly-created folder in your S3 bucket.
+4. Upload the previously extracted contents in the **sample-pi\_core-deployment\_aws-powershell-main** folder into \<FolderName\> in your S3 bucket.

    > **TIP:** Some users who have adblock extensions installed on their browser have reported errors when uploading the Active Directory scripts.
 Temporarily disabling the adblock extension fixes this problem.

 Once the upload is complete, ensure that the subfolders have been created directly beneath the folder you created in step 2.
 Your folder structure should resemble the following directory: